shalivan/shalivan.github.io/_posts/DTA/01-01-01-ReadingList.md

 - **the sacred mushroom and the cross**  - john marco allegro,
 - **Stulecie chirurgów**  - Thorwald Jurgen
+- The Hitchhiker's Guide to the Galaxy by Douglas Adams

 Christopher Booker
 101 prison of mind from 1790 ??